 I knew from my own experience how powerfully God can use those who are obedient to Him.
 That Sunday morning it was my tern to say to be obedient to His call.

 Ever since my first trip to Cuba in April 2016 God has been opening doors, connecting me with churches in Cuba, and little by little revealing to me how I fit into His plans.
-You can read more about my current and past projects by exploring the Cuba page on this website.
+You can read more about my current and past projects by exploring Ministry page on this website.